 FRFS Facebook Feed

-🤘Congratulations to Caden McDermott on the completion of his first solo flight at KCFO! 🤘
+🤘CONGRATULATIONS to Issac Wallen a few months back on the completion of his first solo flight at KCFO!
+He is now currently a newly rated Private Pilot!
+Yahoooo! 🤘